-STATEMENT MAY RESULT IN A FINE OR IMPRIONMENT.

 DATE:

 APPLIANT:

-potential confli for an exception adopted by the hat if it is determined that my application for assistance constitutes an actual or ct of interest under applicable federal regulations, my application may be considered on, in which case my application will be publicly disclosed pursuant to procedures are City of Scranton and approved by HUD.
+potential confli for an exception adopted by the hat if it is determined that my application for assistance constitutes an actual or ct of interest under applicable federal regulations, my application may be considered on, in which case my application will be publicly disclosed pursuant to procedures be City of Scranton and approved by HUD.
 By my signature, below I hereby sent to such public disclosure.

 DATE:

 APPLIANT: